karthik-kalakada/mkdocs/docs/WorkspaceSettings.md

 ## Setting Up Integrations

-To set up ServiceNow and Jira integrations:
+ServiceNow and Jira integrations:

-1. Access the 'Integrations' section within CloudPi to connect and configure settings tailored to your organizational workflows.
+Access the 'Integrations' section within CloudPi to connect and configure settings tailored to your organizational workflows.

 ## Navigating Workflow Tools Integration